NVIDIA/cccl/README.md

 A Breaking Change is a change to **explicitly supported** functionality between released versions that would require a user to do work in order to upgrade to the newer version.

 In the limit, [_any_ change](https://www.hyrumslaw.com/) has the potential to break someone somewhere.
-As a result, we do not consider all possible source breaking changes as Breaking Changes to the public API that warrant bumping the major semantic version.
+As a result, not all possible source breaking changes are considered Breaking Changes to the public API that warrant bumping the major semantic version.

-The sections below describe whatthe details of breaking changes to CCCL's API and ABI.
+The sections below describe the details of breaking changes to CCCL's API and ABI.

 ### Application Programming Interface (API)